Bangkok Ayutthaya Klong Sa Bua Floating Market & Water Theatre Amphawa Floating Market Map of Amphawa Floating Market

 A temple with a view, Wat Phrathat Doi Suthep, is a 25-minute bus ride from Chiang Mai—uphill on a steep zigzag road.
 Once you’re there, a stairway of some 300 steps mounts from the parking area, swarming with would-be guides, hawkers and beggars, to the wat itself.
 For pilgrims with limited energy or devotion, there is the alternative of a cable-car.
 Legend says the exertion of the climb proved too much for a white elephant carrying holy relics up the mountain in the 14th century.
 When the elephant gasped its last here, it was considered a divine message and the temple was built on the spot.
 The relics are housed in a gold-plated chedi framed by royal gilt parasols.

+A few kilometres past the monastery is Phu Ping Palace, a hilltop home of the Thai royal family.
+When the King and Queen are not in residence, which is most of the time, the grounds are open to the public at weekends and on holidays.
+The gardens are lovely and the view truly inspiring.
 Beyond the palace, the village of Doi Pui is the closest place to Chiang Mai where you can see the life of a hill tribe.
 Because of its accessibility, the hamlet has lost its innocence, but the residents—members of the Hmong (or Meo) tribe—live essentially as they have always done.
 There is one big exception, though: they understand the money economy of the world outside; the villagers sell souvenirs and also charge to have their pictures taken.
 Doi Pui is certainly commercial, but if you’re too pressed for time to visit a more unspoiled hill-tribe village it’s worth seeing this one.

 Anyone interested in Thai handicrafts will want to make the detour to San Kamphaeng, 13km (8 miles) east of Chiang Mai.
 The road is lined with workshops, factories and stores specializing in silks, silverware, wood-carving, lacquerware and ceramics.
 Prices are “flexible”—subject to haggling.
 Nearby Bor Sang is where those colourful Thai umbrellas and parasols come from.
 You can watch them being hand-produced, and order one to your own specifications.

+On the way to Lamphun, south of Chiang Mai, the old road, shaded by giant trees, cuts through rich agricultural land.
+A prime crop here is longan—lamyat in Thai—a lychee-like fruit that’s prized all over Asia.
+Every August there’s a longan festival in Lamphun (to be pronounced Lampoon).
 The city was founded in ad 660 by Queen Chama Devi, ruler of the Mon kingdom.
 King Mengrai captured it in 1281, a devastating blow for the Mons.
 For some of the background, visit the modern National Museum in the centre of town.
 Across the street, Wat Phra That Haripunjaya claims to have the biggest gong in the world.
 The central chedi is said to be more than a thousand years old.

+Just out of town, Wat Chama Devi (also known as Wat Kukut) was founded by Queen Chama Devi herself.
+Still standing is a prototype of a five-tiered chedi with 60 Buddha images in niches around the sides.
+This pyramidal shrine is the last resting place of the Mon queen.
 Elephants used to be the tractors of the forest, hauling teak logs down to the rivers and carrying loads (and people) through difficult terrain.
 Now they are mainly in show business: at the Mae Taem elephant camp 64 km (40 miles) north of Chiang Mai you can see them demonstrating their skills and THBing, and perhaps take a ride.

-The grid of wide, straight streets of Chiang Rai looks like something out of the American midwest.
+Chiang Rai The grid of wide, straight streets of Chiang Rai looks like something out of the American midwest.
 In fact, a well-meaning American missionary laid out the modern town plan.
 But it was the great King Mengrai who founded Chiang Rai in the 13th century.

 Thailand’s northernmost provincial capital has its quota of temples, though none of overwhelming importance.
 Wat Phra Kaeo is where the Emerald Buddha, now in the temple of the same name in Bangkok, was discovered; a replica now stands in its place.
 Otherwise, the thing to see is the big municipal market in the centre of town, featuring fish, foodstuffs and local colour.
 Chiang Rai is mainly interesting as a base for excursions to the Golden Triangle and hill-tribe villages.
 After a hard day’s trekking, it’s a relief to know the town offers a choice of comfortable, even luxurious, hotels and dependable restaurants.

-Thailand, Laos and Burma come together at the confluence of the Mekong and Ruak rivers, an area dubbed the Golden Triangle.
+Golden Triangle Thailand, Laos and Burma come together at the confluence of the Mekong and Ruak rivers, an area dubbed the Golden Triangle.
 There are no border crossings here, no international ferries or bridges, though drug smugglers don’t seem to have been bothered by this handicap.
 The town of Sop Ruak announces itself as the apex of the Golden Triangle; souvenir peddlers and hotels and guesthouses await the crowds.
 The Thai government has acted to clamp down on the drug business, so most of the poppy cultivation, processing and trading is across the way in Laos and Burma.
 The area is still a leading contributor to the world’s supply of heroin, but the nefarious activities of the drug lords take place well out of sight.

-A tortuous but breathtakingly beautiful 8-hour drive, or a 30-minute flight from Chiang Mai, the little town of Mae Hong Sorn (or Son) is squeezed between the mountains and the border with Myanmar.
+Mae Hong Sorn A tortuous but breathtakingly beautiful 8-hour drive, or a 30-minute flight from Chiang Mai, the little town of Mae Hong Sorn (or Son) is squeezed between the mountains and the border with Myanmar.
 Picturesque Burmese-style pagodas and stupas are reflected in Jongkhum Lake, and people from the hill tribes come to buy and sell in the morning markets.
 Strangest are the Padang, “long-necked” women who stretch their necks with increasing numbers of rings in imitation, it’s said, of the female dragon from which they’re descended.